 CECL is based on the concept of grouping your loan portfolio into pools of similarly characterized loans and then analyzing your losses per pool.
 Although the existing Concentration Risk tools are valuable, CU*BASE does not currently support the custom pooling of your loan portfolio, complicating the tracking of pool performance over time and the allocation your historical losses.

 Additionally, as you explore your CECL options you may encounter the need to begin tracking additional data points on your loans for use in future CECL calculations or pooling.
-This need aligns perfectly with our new Unique Data Management tool, which is a credit union-managed database of user-defined fields capable of holding data at either the member or the account level.
-As these needs arise in your unique approach to pooling, please consider this enhancement as a free solution which avoids the need to turn to custom programming projects.
+This need aligns perfectly with our Unique Data Management tool, which is a credit union-managed database of user-defined fields capable of holding data at either the member or the account level.
+As these needs arise in your unique approach to pooling, please consider this as a free solution which avoids the need to turn to custom programming projects.

 CU*Answers is committed to being one of your valued CECL partners.
 However, until a unified voice emerges from the marketplace we have little option but to build vendor-specific solutions as they are brought to us.

-Therefore, by the end of the 2019 calendar year, our goal is to become an expert at:
+Our goal is to become an expert at:

 - Collecting data from CU*BASE tables, including gathering loan-related data and generating pool analyses per vendor requirements,